Jaddes/NetworkScanner/README.md

 # Run with default values
 python ping_tool.py

-# Run with a custom IP address and number of packets
+# Run with a single custom IP address and number of packets
 python ping_tool.py
 Enter an IP address to ping (default: 8.8.8.8): 1.1.1.1 Enter the number of packets to send (default: 1): 4

+# Run with multiple IP addresses
+python ping_tool.py
+Enter IP addresses to ping (comma-separated, default: 8.8.8.8): 8.8.8.8,1.1.1.1 Enter the number of packets to send (default: 1): 2